msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 After careful thought on multiple system designs a plan emerged that fits well for the user stories and principles.
 Next walking though implementation decisions with SOILD using dependency injection.
 Then creating a general guideline for APIS using N-Tier, proxies, and SQL Scripts.
 Then looking though request flows and prototyping to find cross cutting concerns.
 Finally, considerations with unit and integration testing were reviewed.

 These considerations have help set the table to hit the ground running with a clear high-level plan.
-I have heard that designing to early can cause over architecture instead of growing it as you need it.
+I have heard that designing too early can cause over-architecting instead of growing it as you need it.
 I have found that by the time it’s a major problem it can be a massive effort and high level of risk to change it.
-Explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.
+Explaining to your boss that you need take a few days, weeks, or months to rewrite code for maintenance is an uphill battle.